 Discussion and Analysis of Division Performance Applicable to Mr. Brown.
-The annual cash incentive for Mr. Brown was based 50% on corporate performance and 50% on division performance.
-The division performance was based on the divisions over which Mr. Brown had responsibility during fiscal 2015.
+The annual cash incentive for Mr. Brown was based 50% on corporate performance and 50% on division performance of those divisions for which he had management responsibility for the first quarter of fiscal 2016.
+Therefore, the division performance component was based on the divisions over which Mr. Brown had responsibility during the first quarter of fiscal 2016.
 Division performance for Mr. Brown was weighted to generally reflect the difference between the size and profitability of these divisions, as well as the time that Mr. Brown devoted to these divisions.

-The table below reflects how the Commercial, Irrigation and BOSS divisions performed against the three performance measures.
+The table below reflects how the Commercial, Irrigation and BOSS divisions, the divisions over which Mr. Brown had responsibility for the first quarter of fiscal 2016, performed against the three performance measures for fiscal 2016.

-Performance Measure Commercial Irrigation BOSS Division revenue growth Below Threshold Below Threshold Above Maximum Division CPC Between Threshold and Target Between Threshold and Target Above Maximum Division working capital as a percent of sales Below Threshold Between Threshold and Target Above Maximum
+Performance Measure Commercial Irrigation BOSS Division revenue growth Between Target and Between Threshold Between Threshold Maximum and Target and Target Division CPC Between Target and Maximum Between Target and Maximum Between Target and Maximum Division working capital as a percent of sales Between Target and Between Threshold Between Target and Maximum and Target Maximum

-When applying the weightings assigned to each division to the division payout percentages, the resulting division payout percent and overall payout percent for Mr. Brown is reflected below.
-These resulted in a payout to Mr. Brown of just over 52% of his fiscal 2015 base salary earnings.
+When applying the weightings assigned to each division to the division payout percentages and factoring in the corporate payout, the resulting overall payout percent for Mr. Brown was 107.55% for the first guarter of fiscal 2016.